Pic

-OutSystems UI - Improving the workflow for OutSystems Front-End Developers
+Blog PostImproving the workflow for Front-End Developers with OutSystems UI

 OutSystems UI is a single UI framework to create seamless experiences for web and mobile apps.
 With over 70 different UI patterns, this framework allows developers to build cohesive screens and style them, without much development time required.
 It is also fully responsive and easy to use since the patterns and screen templates are easily accessible by dragging and dropping from OutSystems Service Studio.

-Most projects, however, require customization according to the client’s branding, and designers and Front-End developers work together to create custom themes.
+Most projects, however, require customization according to the client’s branding, and designers and front-end developers work together to create custom themes.
 By developing themes that extend the OutSystems UI framework, developers are able to quickly customize an entire website or application, without needing to develop each component individually.

 The OutSystems UI stylesheet is a single CSS file, enclosed in the OutSystems UI application module, and all component styles are in this file.
 This module is locked, which means developers can’t change that original theme file, and the way to customize the theme is by creating CSS in another application theme that will override the original styles.